lsst-dm/dmtn-308/index.rst

    - Distribution of data across worker nodes can be complex and require manual intervention.
 Distributed tables can complicate backup and recovery procedures.
    - No official Kubernetes operators or Helm charts are available for Citus, at least not through their official documentation channels, so these would need to be developed to deploy Citus on Kubernetes at the USDF.
    - Procedures and tools for monitoring, backup and recovery, and scaling would need to be developed or adapted.
-- Some significant fraction of a database administrator or similar expert would be required to manage an on-site Citus deployment.
+- Some significant fraction of a database administrator or similar expert would be required to manage an on-site Citus deployment, making this a high-maintenance option.

 Qserv
 ~~~~~

 - As a distributed database, similar to Citus in many ways, **Qserv has a high maintenance overhead.**
 - Additionally, since Qserv is a custom, in-house platform, it may require more maintenance effort than a more widely-used platform like Citus.
 - Qserv will already be used to host the DP and DR catalogs, and it is unclear whether additional maintenance burden could be managed effectively by existing personnel.
+It is likely that additional manpower would be required to manage the PPDB on the same infrastructure.

 AlloyDB
 ~~~~~~~